KanatNuradil/Cleaning-service/README.md

-# SparkClean Backend
+# Taza bolsyn Backend

-A Node.js backend API for the SparkClean cleaning service with user authentication and order management.
+A Node.js backend API for the Taza bolsyn cleaning service with user authentication and order management.

 ## Features